homiak/waterdragon/README.md

 - *attack* - The Water Dragon attacks whatever target the player is looking at, except for other Dragons and players.
 - *fly* - The Water Dragon takes off and performs a circular flight pattern.
 - *land* - The Dragon descends and lands on the ground.

 - stop - The Dragon halts all current actions.
-- *stay* - The Dragon remains at its current position as a guardian.
+- *stay* - The Dragon remains at its current position.
 - *wander* - Allows the Dragon to move around freely in the area.
 - *follow* - The Dragon follows the player during its travels.
 - *roar* - The Dragon emits a powerful roar.